salcedoe/MtMdocs/docs/imageProcessing/ImageSegmentation.md

 ## Overview

 Sometimes you only need to process just part (or parts) of an image.
-Or, you need identify objects inside an image.
+Or, you need to identify objects inside an image.
 To do these things, you need to label the image as having important and unimportant parts.
 This labeling is known as segmentation and these smaller parts are often referred to as regions (or blobs or connected components).
 These regions are often stored as logical arrays that are the same size as the image being processed.
-In this logical array, which are often called binary images or masks, the regions to be processed will be represented as a cluster of 1's.
+In this logical array, which is often called a binary image or mask, the regions to be processed will be represented as a cluster of 1's.

 In this module, we will learn how to segment an image into regions, how to create a mask from those regions, and how to analyze the properties of those masks or how to use those masks for regional processing.